falke-ai-circuit/LOGReport/docs/token_processing.md

 - Missing or incorrectly typed tokens may not be detected properly during scanning
 - The node configuration file must include all expected tokens with their correct types
 - The token type is always determined from the filename or directory structure
+- Both FBC and RPC tokens with the same ID can be configured and will be handled correctly

 ### Example